 Deadline for applications: 31 August 2016 at midnight.

-For queries, please email Lebohang Khunou at email@example.com
+For any queries on the application process and qualifying criteria, please email Lebohang Khunou at firstname.lastname@example.org

 The New York Festivals 2015 announced from the Gala Show in Las Vegas this week that The Animation School has won 3 medals, Gold, Silver and Bronze and a finalist certificate.